pravinmishraaws/Docker-Demo/06_Docker_Volume_and_Data_Persistence.md

    - Use Docker-managed storage to store and retrieve data even after container restarts.
 4. **Scenario 4: Accessing Host Files from a Container**
    - Mount a host directory inside a container to process external files.

+## Scenario 3: Multi-Tier Architecture (Frontend, Backend, Database)

+Task: Persisting database data using volumes

+Test: Delete the database container and create and show, is data persist.